-The proper application of the chart of accounts, procedures and reporting reliability is monitored by visits to subsidiaries at least annually, planned by head office Accounting and Controlling Departments, within the context of year-end and half-year closing.
+The proper application of the chart of accounts, procedures and reporting reliability is monitored by visits to subsidiaries, planned within the context of year-end and half-year closing.
 It is also verified during the budget preparation and monthly reporting processes.

-The Group team responsible for the development and control of financial statements comprises the Group Financial Department and the Financial Department of Somfy Activities, represented by its manager, and comprising:
+The Group team responsible for the development and control of financial statements comprises the Group Financial Department and the Financial Department of Somfy, represented by its manager, and comprising: